 Robin Gale-Baker, from Sustainable Macleod, discusses growing garlic.
-She has also written articles for this website about growing broad beans, cauliflower, celeriac, eggplants and capsicums, kohlrabi, tomatoes, other vegetables, herbs, how much sun do veggies need and the emergency kitchen garden.
-Also a number of articles about growing fruit trees and general growing techniques.
+This is one of a series of articles she has written about growing veggies (see right hand sidebar).
+She has also written a number of articles about growing fruit trees and general growing techniques.

 Also, read Helen Simpson’s guide to growing garlic.